hackerguy/SparkHandsOnLab/README.md

  B. Type in 'VehicleAccidentLab' for Name of Notebook

- C. Paste the Notebook URL that you just copied from GitHub (as Copy Link Location)
+ C. Paste the Notebook URL that you just copied from GitHub (using Copy Link Location)

  D. Click on CREATE NOTEBOOK